 Long before the West was won, American Indian tribes made their homes in the Centennial State.
 Learn about some of our earliest residents at the Manitou Cliff Dwellings, where you can survey the architectural talent of the Ancestral Puebloan people who inhabited Colorado’s Four Corners region more than 700 years ago.
 The Anasazi Museum, which opened to the public in 1907, offers a unique look into the daily lives of these ancient people.

 Meanwhile, you can still sip water from Manitou Springs’ eight preserved natural mineral springs, which have attracted patrons for centuries, from American Indian tribes to riders of the 1880s-era Denver and Rio Grande Railroad.
-The town’s collection of locally-owned shops and eateries housed in Victorian buildings; or treat yourself to tea at Miramont Castle Museum, an architectural gem tucked in the hillside above town.
-The eclectic boutiques and art galleries of historic Old Colorado City, once a supply hub and ore-processing center established during the 1859 Pikes Peak Gold Rush, are also worth an afternoon stroll.
+Stroll the town’s collection of locally-owned shops and eateries housed in Victorian buildings; or treat yourself to tea at Miramont Castle Museum, an architectural gem tucked in the hillside above town.
+The eclectic boutiques and art galleries of historic Old Colorado City, once a supply hub and ore-processing center established during the 1859 Pikes Peak Gold Rush, are also worth a stroll.

 Only in the Pikes Peak region can little ones visit one of the largest giraffe herds in the world.
-Cheyenne Mountain Zoo, the nation’s only mountain zoo, has more than 950 animals from all over the world, including African elephants, Amur leopards and zebras.
-Partake in feeding experiences with the giraffes, rhinos or elephants, ride the historic carousel and board the Mountaineer Sky Ride to take in stunning views of the zoo, Cheyenne Mountain and Colorado Springs.
+Cheyenne Mountain Zoo, the nation’s only mountain zoo, has more than 750 animals from all over the world, including African elephants, Amur leopards and zebras.
+Interested in inspecting smaller creatures?
+The May Natural History Museum houses more than 8,000 insect specimens — one of the largest private collections of its kind in the world.